iamelias/dietcards-app/README.md

 # DietCardsApp, iOS Developer: Elias Hall

 **Run Instructions:**
-Xcode 11.3, DietCards.xcworkspace, iphone pro 11, lightMode, portrait only, user needs username and password at login screen.
+Xcode 11.3, DietCards.xcworkspace, iPhone 11 Pro, lightMode, portrait only, user needs username and password at login screen.

 **Overview:**
 Overview: This is a diet calorie sharing app.
 Users can see/follow another’s daily consumed foods.